 This is the letter’s sharpest passage, and the one most likely to be dismissed rather than engaged: “Is it not also the case that America has entered this aggression as a proxy for Israel, influenced and manipulated by that regime?
 Is it not true that Israel, by manufacturing an Iranian threat, seeks to divert global attention away from its crimes toward the Palestinians?
 Is it not evident that Israel now aims to fight Iran to the last American soldier and the last American taxpayer dollar — shifting the burden of its delusions onto Iran, the region, and the United States itself in pursuit of illegitimate interests?
 Is ‘America First’ truly among the priorities of the U.S. government today?”

-That last line is a warning, not a plea.
-It is not asking for American sympathy.
+The letter ends: “Throughout its millennia of proud history, Iran has outlasted many aggressors.
+All that remains of them are tarnished names in history, while Iran endures — resilient, dignified, and proud.”
+That is not asking for American sympathy.
 It is stating a historical pattern and inviting Americans to consider which side of it they want to be on.
 The letter works by making the gap visible — the space between what Americans are told justifies Iran policy and what that policy actually accomplishes for them.
-The weaponized diaspora apparatus and the messenger-discrediting machinery that follows every inconvenient truth will work to close that gap again.
+The apparatus that discredits messengers will work to close that gap again.
 But for the hours between when Pezeshkian posted and when Trump began speaking, the question was in the air: who actually benefits from this, and who is being asked to pay for it?

 Sources

-- Iran War Narrative Inverts Who Struck First — Spark Solidarity
+- Iran war narrative — Spark Solidarity

-- Netanyahu Iraq Testimony Guaranteed a War That Killed Millions — Spark Solidarity
+- Netanyahu Iraq testimony — Spark Solidarity

-- Iran Deterrence Strategy and the Limits of Moral Appeals — Spark Solidarity
+- Iran deterrence strategy — Spark Solidarity

-- Weaponized Diaspora and the Witnesses Empire Needs — Spark Solidarity
+- Weaponized diaspora — Spark Solidarity

-- Guantanamo 9/11 Plea Deal — Spark Solidarity
+- 9/11 plea deal — Spark Solidarity